-Scanlon has vast experience at all levels of hockey, including the National Hockey League (NHL), where he served as an amateur scout for the New York Islanders from 2008-11.
-Prior to joining the Islanders, Scanlon spent five years as a member of the Minnesota Wild's hockey operations department from 2000-2005.
-From 2006 thru 2009 Scanlon worked for the Minneapolis law firm of Holmes and Associates, where he practiced in the areas of Real Estate and Municipal Law.
+Scanlon has vast experience at all levels of hockey, including the National Hockey League, where he served as an amateur scout for the New York Islanders from 2008-2011.
+Prior to joining the Islanders, Scanlon spent five years as Hockey Operations Coordinator for the Minnesota Wild from 2000-2005.

-Scanlon graduated from Miami University in 2000 and earned his Law Degree from William Mitchell College of Law in St. Paul, Minnesota in 2006.
-Scanlon currently resides in Plano, Texas.
+Scanlon graduated from Miami University in Oxford, OH in 2000 and earned his Law Degree from William Mitchell College of Law in St. Paul, MN in 2006.

-Alex Kyrias is in his fourth season as Director of Communications and Marketing for the North American Hockey League.
-Kyrias oversees all public and media relations for the NAHL, NA3HL and NAPHL, as well as, all league-wide broadcasting, marketing, corporate partnership, equipment supplier and sales initiatives.
+Alex Kyrias has served as the Director of Communications, Marketing and Sales for the North American Hockey League since the Spring of 2010.
+Kyrias oversees all marketing, social media, website, editorial content, public and media relations for the NAHL, NA3HL, and NAPHL, as well as, all league-wide broadcasting, equipment supplier, sales and partnership initiatives.
 Kyrias can be heard on various league-wide broadcasting initiatives including the NAHL Top Prospects Tournament, NAHL TV and the annual NAHL Draft.

 No stranger to the NAHL, Kyrias served as the Director of Communications and radio play-by-play voice for the Texas Tornado from 2002-07, where he called the 2005 NAHL All-Star Game and three consecutive NAHL Robertson Cup National Championship Games.